Our Verdict

 Transporting and Storing

-The Kolcraft scored below average for transporting and storing.
-While it is one of the lightest options in the group, the fold overall is on the bigger side with an elongated shape and there is no dedicated strap or handle for carrying.
+The Kolcraft is below average for transporting and storing.
+While it is one of the lightest options, the fold has an elongated shape on the bigger side, and there is no dedicated strap or handle for carrying.

-It measured 19"W x 10.3"H x 33.3"L when folded.
-This is 6,327 in^3, which is larger for this group.
+When folded, it measured 19"W x 10"H x 33.3"L. This is 6,327 in^3, which is above average and larger for this stroller category.
 While not a big stroller when folded, it is not as compact as others.
-We think parents will be drawn to the idea of the 10 lb package, but we caution you that it is almost twice as large as competitors for size, which could impact how and where you can use it.
+We think parents will be drawn to the idea of the 10 lbs package, but we caution you that it is almost twice as large as competitors in size, which could impact how and where you can use it.

 Ease of Use